 Some complications of the procedure include a recurrence of the nail spicule.
 Sometimes the entire nail may be lost with performing partial nail removal on both sides of the nail plate.
 This is especially true if the nail is already thick and very curved prior to the procedure.
 Formation of an abscess also may occur after a matrixectomy.
 This occurs due to failure of the toe to drain.
 This is why post operative follow up visits are very important.

 Post operative care of a chemical matrixectomy is very important.
 At Advanced Foot and Ankle Center, our physicians advise daily cleaning in the shower or bath with liquid soap and a wash cloth.
 In addition, daily application of a wound gel known as Amerigel is important until the toe is completely healed.
 One may also soak the involved foot twice daily in warm water mixed with epsom salt and vinegar for 15 minutes twice daily and then cover the toe ointment and band aid.

 Phenol and Alcohol chemical matrixectomies are another method of performed the procedure.
 At Advanced Foot and Ankle Center our physicians choose to use sodium hydroxide over Phenol due to decreased recovery time with sodium hydroxide.

 The physicians at Advanced Foot and Ankle Center in McKinney and Prosper, Texas have years of experience in performing ingrown nail procedures.
 Our team will make you feel at ease as we treat your toenail condition.
 Please call us at 972-542-2155 to schedule an appointment with one of our residency trained foot and ankle specialists.

-Dr. Eric Silvers and Dr. Robert Hadfield are highly-trained foot and ankle surgeons specializing in the treatment and resolution of toenail pathologies.
+Dr. Eric Silvers, Dr. Robert Hadfield and Dr. Dustin Lloyd are highly-trained foot and ankle surgeons specializing in the treatment and resolution of toenail pathologies.

 Please call 972-542-2155 to schedule an appointment today!